code4clouds/flex-ci-pipeline/README.md

-# flex-pipeline
+# flex-ci-pipeline
-A pipeline to guide DeOps team create a pipeline using different languages and CI/CD tools.
+A template to guide DevOp teams in the creation of a CI pipeline using different languages and CI/CD tools.